...

 Q3: Can daily calorie turnover change over time?

-A3: Yes, your daily calorie turnover can change due to factors like aging, weight loss or gain, and changes in physical activity levels.
-As you lose weight, for instance, your BMR typically decreases, which may require you to adjust your calorie intake or increase physical activity to continue losing weight.
+Your daily calorie turnover can change due to aging, weight loss or gain, and physical activity levels.
+For instance, your BMR typically decreases as you lose weight, which may require you to adjust your calorie intake or increase physical activity to continue losing weight.

 Q4: What is a caloric deficit, and how does it relate to weight loss?